Premature ejaculation: Medications

-Topical anesthetics such as lidocaine and benzocaine that are applied to the tip and shaft of the penis have also been used.
-They are applied 10–15 minutes before sexual activity and have fewer potential side effects as compared to SSRIs.
-However, this is sometimes disliked due to the reduction of sensation in the penis as well as for the partner (due to the medication rubbing onto the partner).
+Topical anesthetics such as lidocaine and benzocaine, commonly known as delay sprays, that are applied to the tip and shaft of the penis have also been developed to essentially numb the intended area.
+These topical anesthetics are applied 10–15 minutes before sexual activity and have fewer potential side effects as compared to SSRIs.
+However, this is sometimes disliked due to the reduction of sensation in the penis as well as for the partner (due to the medication rubbing onto the partner if condoms are not used).
+In North America, the most popular delay spray, Stud 100, is approved by the FDA and Health Canada.
+Another research was conducted in 21 men who were randomized (15 treatment, 6 placebo) and had complete follow-up data.
+Baseline mean ± standard deviation IELT was 74.3 ± 31.8 vs 84.9 ± 29.8 seconds among the treatment and placebo groups, respectively (p=0.39).
+After 2 months, men in the treatment group had significant improvement in IELT with a mean increase of 231.5 ± 166.9 seconds (95% confidence interval of 139-323 seconds) which was significantly greater than men on placebo (94.2 ± 67.1 seconds, p= 0.043).

 Surgical treatments

 Two different surgeries, both developed in South Korea, are available to permanently treat premature ejaculation: selective dorsal neurectomy (SDN) and glans penis augmentation using a hyaluronan gel.
 Circumcision has shown no effect on PE.
 The International Society for Sexual Medicine guidelines do not recommend either surgical treatment due to the risk of permanent loss of sexual function and insufficient reliable data and on the basis of violating the medical principle of non-maleficence as the surgery can lead to complications, of which some might not yet be known.
 The most common complication of surgery is the recurrence of PE, reported to occur in about 10% of surgeries.
 Other sources consider SDN as a safe and efficient treatment and these surgeries are popular in Asian countries.